 Angelfish require oxygen to breathe.
-Getting the right o2 levels inside the tank isn’t as simple as you might think.
-If the levels are too low or high, your angelfish can die.
+Getting the correct o2 levels inside the tank isn’t as simple as you might think.
+If the levels are too low or high, the angelfish can die.

-When the tank’s oxygen levels aren’t right, owners must act quickly to prevent the fish from suffocating.
-Preventative measures, such as getting the right-sized tank, are essential for avoiding dangerous oxygen levels.
+When the tank’s oxygen levels aren’t right, we must act quickly to prevent the fish from suffocating.
+Preventative measures, like the right-sized tank, can avoid dangerous oxygen levels.

 Do Angelfish Need Oxygen?